About PCB Cupid

 Full-stack hardware

-Design, prototype, test, firmware, manufacture — one thread.
+Design, prototype, test, firmware, manufacture in one thread.
 Context-switching between tools kills momentum.

 Community-driven

-Our roadmap is shaped by forum threads, hackathon feedback, and Discord conversations more than any top-down plan.
+Our roadmap is shaped by forum threads, hackathon feedback, and community conversations more than any top-down plan.

 Want to work with us, partner on a project, or just say hello? [email protected]